 Introduction to MySQL super Privilege

-MySQL super Privilege is a GRANT statement that provides permissible privileges that allows a user account to make administrative changes and execute different operations in the database table. super Privilege in MySQL permits a MySQL user to apply admin level operations and queries which includes KILL, PURGE BINARY LOGS, SET GLOBAL, CHANGE MASTER TO and also mysqladmin command.
-Privileges are provided in MySQL to perform operations based on SQL queries and command prompt.
-This comprises of defined privilege levels that helps to regulate the level to which the privileges can be implemented with access.
-Basically, it is a kind of MySQL GRANT statement that supports different privilege levels such as Global, Database, Table, Column, Stored Routine and Proxy Types.
+MySQL super Privilege is a GRANT statement that provides permissible privileges that allows a user account to make administrative changes and execute different operations in the database table. super Privilege in MySQL permits a MySQL user to apply admin-level operations and queries, which include KILL, PURGE BINARY LOGS, SET GLOBAL, CHANGE MASTER TO, and also mysqladmin command.
+MySQL grants privileges to perform operations using SQL queries and command prompts.
+This comprises defined privilege levels that help to regulate the level to which the privileges can be implemented with access.
+MySQL GRANT statement supports different privilege levels such as Global, Database, Table, Column, Stored Routine, and Proxy Types.

 Syntax of MySQL super Privilege